akkicode/react-native-facebook-login/README.md

+# Updates on fork

+- The repo has updates for fetching newer version of facebook SDK's and using recommended config for Android and iOS after facebook updated policies (Sept 20, 2019)
+- Updated Target SDK for Android (SDK 28)
+- Updated corekit versions for facebook sdk in ios

 # Give [react-native-fbsdk](https://github.com/facebook/react-native-fbsdk) a try!

 This project is no longer maintained.
 If you would like to maintain it, please reach out with a pull request.